Hebrews 13

 3Remember them that are in bonds, as bound with them; and them which suffer adversity, as being yourselves also in the body.

 The first generation of Hebrew believers faced imprisonment, pillaging, and persecution (Heb 10:32-34).
 Some were still in bonds.
 The author commands: "Remember them."
-This is not sentimental.
-It is the bone-deep solidarity of the Body of Christ - suffer with those who suffer, as if you are bound together in one flesh.
+This is the bone-deep solidarity of the Body of Christ - suffer with those who suffer, as if you are bound together in one flesh.

 "As being yourselves also in the body."
 This is the theology of the Body of Christ made concrete.
 When your brother is imprisoned, you are imprisoned.
 When your sister is tortured, you are tortured.
-This is not metaphor.
-It is the mutual responsibility of those who share one Lord, one faith, one baptism.
+This is the mutual responsibility of those who share one Lord, one faith, one baptism.

 Hebrews 13:4Marriage is Honourable in All